srvk/eesen-transcriber/README.md

 #### Customizing the VM

 You can also log directly into the VM with `vagrant ssh` and look around.
-For example, change directories to /home/vagrant/tools/eesen-offline-transcriber to find README instructions there.
-(A copy of which is in README-transcriber) Note that the size of the VM is controlled by the Vagrantfile, and asks for 8GB RAM:
+For example, change directories to `/home/vagrant/tools/eesen-offline-transcriber` to find README instructions there.
+You can initiate transcription from here with `speech2text.sh` and output will appear in `build/output`

+Note that the size of the VM is controlled by the Vagrantfile, and asks for 2 CPUs and 8GB RAM:

+    vbox.cpus = 2
     vbox.memory = 8192

-This supports transcribing of small audio/video files.
-But for larger audio/video files (around an hour in length) you may need to crank this to 8-12 GB, which means your host computer may need as much as 16 GB.
+This supports transcribing of audio/video files with small utterance lengths*.
+But for long utterances you may need to crank this to 8-12 GB, which means your host computer may need as much as 16 GB.
+Either you will need more RAM on the host you run locally using VirtualBox, or you will need to specify a more powerful `aws.instance.type` in Vagrantfile.
+[AWS Instance Types](https://aws.amazon.com/ec2/instance-types/)

+cd /home/vagrant/tools/eesen-offline-transcriber
+Initiate transcription of the test file test2.mp3 with ./speech2text.sh /vagrant/test2.mp3 Output should appear in build/output/test2.*

+##### *Segmentation and Utterance Lengths

+Have a look in `Makefile` at the definition of `SEGMENTS`.
+The default segmentation strategy done by LIUM is set to "show.s.seg" in order use the maximum number of small segments.
+This variable is overridden in `Makefile.options`.
+If you want to provide your own segmentation, have a look at the `run-segmented.sh` script.

+##### Scoring

+Standard NIST sclite scoring is supported for data in .sph and .stm format via the `run-scored.sh` script.

+##### Models

+Also in `Makefile.options` are paths (in the VM) to the models used for decoding.
+If you create a new acoustic model (see Language Remodeling below), you will want to change this to point to your new model.

-## Cleaning Up
+### Cleaning Up

 Sometimes it helps to know how to shut down, as well as install and run a system.
 Two use cases come to mind.